 Molecules vibrating in exact synchrony maintain a coherence that is usually lost in the molecular bustle of a normal cell.
 The timing of the synchrony must be almost perfect to produce this quantum effect, so how do photosynthetic bacteria do it?

 One theory is that the microtubule cell structure orchestrates it (Penrose & Hameroff, 2017).
-Microtubules are self-assembling polymers that appeared over a billion years ago as the skeleton of all cells today, to affect shape, growth, and function.
-Coherence plays a role in enzyme activity (Frohlich, 1970), so the helical microtubule paths allow synchronous oscillations that give strong Frohlich coherence at room temperatures (Samsonovich et al., 1992).
+Microtubules are self-assembling polymers that appeared over a billion years ago and are the skeleton of all cells today.
+They affect shape, growth, and function.
+Coherence plays a role in enzyme activity (Frohlich, 1970), and microtubules allow synchronous oscillations that give strong Frohlich coherence at room temperatures (Samsonovich et al., 1992).

 If the cell structure oscillates synchronously, molecules in it will do the same, allowing them to superpose, cohere and entangle to act as one.
-That cell structure can raise quantum effects from atomic to cell timescales has led to their study in biological puzzles like smell, protein folding, ion channels and bird navigation (Gauger, 2011).
+That microtubules can apply quantum effects at cell timescales has led to their study in biological puzzles like smell, protein folding, ion channels, and bird navigation (Gauger, 2011).

-Penrose and Hameroff make the case for consciousness at the cell scale based on a tubulin decoherence time of 10-13 seconds (Tegmark, 2000) but even their 10-6 seconds best estimate is too brief for human consciousness (Penrose & Hameroff, 2017) p27.
-Tubulin-based entanglement may enable cell-scale consciousness but more is needed for human brain-scale consciousness.
+Penrose and Hameroff make a good case for consciousness at the cell scale based on a tubulin decoherence time of 10-13 seconds (Tegmark, 2000) but even their 10-6 seconds best estimate is too brief for human consciousness (Penrose & Hameroff, 2017) p27.
+Tubulin-based entanglement may enable cell consciousness but it isn’t enough for human consciousness.